jgraef/fdtd/README.md

 # TODO

+ - I think we can get rid of the `CreateProjectionPass` trait.
+The size of the image buffer/texture can be specified with the target (which it is afaik for the image buffers, so we would specify the texture size when creating the texture channel).
+Then when in the projection pass the setup (pipeline creation) could be done lazily.
+Either way we really only need to know the size of the image/texture when setting up the simulation, so it should be passed to `texture_channel()` (this avoids that the renderer has to wait for the size before it can create the texture and the backend can project as soon as it gets a texture from the renderer).
  - PRs for `egui_ltreeview`
  - fdtd: compress material buffer:
   - most points in the lattice contain the same material values